jgrosch510/MusicBank/docs/standards.md

   <ul>
     <li><b>Language:</b><br>
     The MusicBank uses English.
 Sorry guys but English is the language of computer science and other tech stuff.
-It's the 2nd or 3rd   most used language, it is taught in all the universities in the world, and it's the only language I know.
+It's the most used language, it is taught in all the universities in the world, and it's the only language I know.
 Since I'm writing this, English.
 Given that, all databases will store the data in unicode. <p>

     <li><b>Recording Format:</b><br>
     The prefered file format of a recording is